-I want to officially welcome you to the 2018-2019 school year.
-I am excited to be your new principal and look forward to getting to know you.
+I want to officially welcome you to the 2019-2020 school year.
+I am excited to be your principal and look forward to getting to know you.
 I am committed to the Mountain Elementary community and firmly believe that all students can succeed.

 This is always one of my favorite times of the year!
 I love the excitement of beginning each new school year, and I eagerly await welcoming our students and hearing their great summer stories.
 I’m thrilled to be part of a team of teachers, staff, parents and students who want to achieve great things!

 Safety Standard Response: